-- 9 Source: Adapted from WRI 2014 - 10 Step 3: Determine the significance of GHG impacts - 11 Once the likelihood and magnitude of each impact has been determined, review the classifications for - 12 likelihood and magnitude to determine whether each impact is significant.
-In general, users should - 13 consider impacts to be significant unless they are either minor in size or unlikely or very unlikely to occur - 14 (see Figure 6.3).
-Table 6.8 and Table 6.9 provide additional guidance on what to consider when - 15 evaluating which GHG sources and carbon pools to include in the GHG assessment boundary.
-The - 16 tables cover enteric fermentation and soil carbon sequestration, respectively. - 17 The ICAT Forestry Guidance lists considerations for which GHG sources and carbon pools to include in a
+Source: Adapted from WRI 2014

+Step 3: Determine the significance of GHG impacts

+Once the likelihood and magnitude of each impact has been determined, review the classifications for likelihood and magnitude to determine whether each impact is significant.
+In general, users should consider impacts to be significant unless they are either minor in size or unlikely or very unlikely to occur (see Figure 6.3).
+Impacts that were considered to be minor in size or unlikely or very unlikely to occur at the time of an ex-ante assessment should be reevaluated for significance during an ex-post assessment.
+Table 6.8 and

+Table 6.9 provide additional guidance on what to consider when evaluating which GHG sources and carbon pools to include in the GHG assessment boundary.
+The tables cover enteric fermentation and soil carbon sequestration, respectively.
-18 GHG assessment boundary for mitigation activities that lead to enhanced CO2 sequestration and avoided

-19 CO2 emissions in forests.
+The ICAT Forestry Guidance lists considerations for which GHG sources and carbon pools to include in a GHG assessment boundary for mitigation activities that lead to enhanced CO2 sequestration and reduced CO2 emissions in forests.